zaceno/zx-astrojs-hyperapp/README.md

 })
 ```

-Islands synced in this way, by decorating their app-definition props with the same sync-function,
+Islands synced in this way, by decorating their app-props with a common sync-function,
-will have the same state.
+will all share state.
 See the demo above for an example of this.

 ```